 The following two satellite antennas have been analysed and provide acceptable performance for VDE-SAT:

-[Editor’s note: Additional detail on the operational concept for VDE-SAT should be provided]

-1) Yagi Antenna: For this antenna the link budget is optimised for 0 degrees ship elevation angle using a three element circularly polarized crossed two Yagi antennas with the satellite pointed at the horizon.
+1) Yagi Antenna: This antenna uses a three crossed two element circularly polarized Yagi antennas with the antenna boresight pointed at the horizon.
 This is illustrated in Figure 9, showing how the Yagi antenna and its main lobe is pointed towards the horizon of the earth.
 The thin solid line indicates the field of view from the satellite, but the communications coverage area will be limited to the area within the main lobe of the Yagi antenna.
 Assuming a peak antenna gain of 8 dBi, satellite antenna gain versus ship elevation angle and nadir offset angle are shown in Table 3.
+It is the responsibility of the VDE-SAT service provider to ensure that the pointing of the antenna and the e.i.r.p. are set in a manner which keeps the VDE-SAT downlink emissions within the pfd-mask limit specified in Table 5.

 Figure 9